alihamza1221/TechBlogs/README.md

 # TechBlogs
-A dynamic blogging Web App  where users can post there blogs and they are shown in the home page and from where user can reademe about this blog  by clicking on the readme button ,after which they are redirected to the dynamic web page.
+A dynamic blogging Web App  where users can post there blogs and these are shown in the home page  from where user can reademore about this blog  by clicking on the readme button ,after which they are redirected to the dynamic web page.